sonic-pi-net/sonic-pi/README.md

-Sonic Pi has been developed within the Computer Laboratory at the University of Cambridge with kind support from the Raspberry Pi Foundation and the Broadcom Foundation.
+Sonic Pi has been developed within the Computer Laboratory at the University of Cambridge with kind support from the Raspberry Pi Foundation, the Broadcom Foundation and pi-top.

 ## Translations